Best Trading Tool to Avoid Overtrading (2026)

 Will a tool stop me from overtrading automatically?

-No. Tools can reduce triggers and enforce structure, but you still choose.
+No. Tools reduce triggers and enforce structure, but you still choose.
 The goal is to make the disciplined choice the default.

 What’s the fastest way to reduce trades this week?